-Not all food sources are natural; some of the biggest and fattest trout live beneath fish farms, enjoying an seemingly endless diet of energy dense food.
-In a similar vein, many large trout living downstream from power turbines.
+In a similar vein, many large trout live downstream from power turbines.
 The trout lazily feed upon any fish or insects which were unlucky enough to get sucked through the turbine.

 #4 Big trout need big water

 Small streams and lakes might be picturesque but they normally do not have enough suitable habitats for large trout to live.
 Big trout like big water.
-There is a reason why the US record Brown Trout was caught at Lake Michingan.
-While the world record Rainbow trout was taken from lake Diefenaker in Saskatchewan which is the junction of two major rivers.
+There is a reason why the US record Brown Trout was caught at Lake Michigan.
+While the world record Rainbow trout were taken from lake Diefenbaker in Saskatchewan which is the junction of two major rivers.

 Large trout might enter smaller side streams to spawn.
-They nearly always retreat back downstream to more suitable habitat during the season.
-If you want to maximise the success of catching large trout in small streams, then fishing them early in the season is often the most rewarding.
-At the end of winter the streams are normally still following strong and some big trout are a bit slow migrating back downstream after spawning.
+They nearly always retreat back downstream in search of food but a few stick around.
+If you want to maximize the success of catching large trout in small streams, then fishing them early in the season is often the most rewarding.
+At the end of winter, the streams are normally still following strong and some big trout are a bit slow migrating back downstream after spawning.

 #5 Practice makes perfect